mostpros1/repository/README.md

 ## Purpose

 This repository contains the code for the Mostpros project.
-The following instructions guide you through setting up and running the project locally.
+The following instructions will guide you through setting up and running the project locally.

 ## Prerequisites